GreenScheduler/cats/docs/source/quickstart.rst

 Displaying carbon footprint estimates
 -------------------------------------

-Optionally, CATS will soon be able to provide an estimate for the carbon footprint reduction resulting from delaying your job.
+CATS is able to provide an estimate for the carbon footprint reduction resulting from delaying your job.
 To enable the footprint estimation, you must provide information about the machine in the form of a YAML configuration file.
 An example is given below:

 .. code-block:: yaml
    :caption: *An example provision of machine information by YAML file
              to enable estimation of the carbon footprint reduction.*

-   ## ~~~ TO BE EDITED TO BE TAILORED TO THE CLUSTER ~~~
-   ##
-   ## Settings for fictive CW23
-   ##
-   ## Updated: 04/05/2023

-   ---
    cluster_name: "CW23"
    postcode: "EH8 9BT"
    PUE: 1.20 # > 1